 Without new experiences, something inside of us sleeps.
 The sleeper must awaken. ~ Frank Herbert

-Whether on the far side of the planet or on the boardwalk of Coney Island, exploring the world, capturing a moment, nailing that perfect shot (I haven’t yet, by the way), has become an addictive challenge and a new kind of adventure, all in one.
+Whether on the far side of the planet or on the boardwalk of Coney Island, exploring the world, capturing a moment, nailing that perfect shot (I haven’t yet, by the way), has become an addictive challenge and a new passion, all in one.

-My goal is to become independently wealthy and travel 24/7.
-However, I’ve learned that it’s not as easy as it sounds, so I travel when I can and take pictures along the way.
+My hope is to become independently wealthy, travel as much as I can, and share my adventures along the way.
+However, that’s not as easy as it sounds so I travel as often I can and take pictures along the way.

 In addition to The Insatiable Traveler, you’ll find my work in Adventure.com, Business Insider’s “The Insider”, Green Global Travel, The HuffPost, Jaunted, Mashable, One.org, Passion Passport, PopSugar, Solo Traveler, The New York Times, TakePart.com, The Globe & Mail, Today.com, US News & World Reports and Wendy Perrin, among others.

 Podcast interviews: Amateur Traveler (South Africa, Namibia), Speaking of Travel (Cuba, Mongolia, Peru), USA Today, “Talking Tech” (Travel Photography tips), Traveling Image Makers (Mongolia, Photo Workshops, Travel Photography, Solo Travel.)

 - Photo District News Award for “Animal Portrait” in “Faces”

 - SatwLowell Thomas Honorable mention for The Insatiable Traveler received for best Travel Blog in 2017

 - Silver Lowell Thomas Award for “Photo Illustration of Travel” from the Society of American Travel Writers (SATW) – 2018 for “The Thrill of Canada’s only Polar Bear Walking Photo Safari“